A short post prompted by a (summarised) request from a customer:

 The fallout from this is that test reports often take a a back seat and are delivered weeks after the testing has been completed and in the event of problems you might not have time in the relevant test area to perform diagnosis of the problem before you are hurried out for the next customers’ scheduled test to take place.

 Most people at the test lab have been working in that environment for most of their working lives.
-This makes them very capable at performing the tests but their lack of experience with product design means the staff are frequently not as capable of
+This makes them very capable at performing the tests but their lack of experience with product design means the staff are frequently not as capable of knowing how to change the design to fix EMC problems.

 You might get informal suggestions of “try and improve the shielding” or “you need a ferrite on that” but beyond that the likelihood of getting good quality problem solving advice is low.